playgameservices/play-games-plugin-for-unity/README.md

 ### Writing a saved game ###

-Once the saved game file is opened, it can be written to save the the game state.
+Once the saved game file is opened, it can be written to save the game state.
 This is done by calling **CommitUpdate**.
 There are four parameters to CommitUpdate:

 1. the saved game metadata passed to the callback passed to one of the Open calls.